-To improve the health of Djiboutian families, we support activities to improve nutrition, combat and treat tuberculosis, polio, and HIV/AIDS.
+To improve the health of Djiboutian families, our activities improve nutrition, combat and treat tuberculosis, polio, and HIV/AIDS.
 The country has one of the highest prevalence rates of tuberculosis in the world.
 We strengthen the National Tuberculosis Program to maintain quality assurance systems and improve the capacity to address multi-drug resistant strains.
 The country has been polio virus free since 1999, but is surrounded by countries with continuing outbreaks; therefore we support the government’s polio surveillance system.
 All targeted health staff were trained in polio awareness, and nationwide, all children have received the polio vaccine.
 Our current health programs improve the Ministry of Health’s capacity to deliver effective, high-quality services through improved governance and systems.
 Health activities include training health personnel in financial management and service delivery, as well as strengthening the health management and information system.

 In addition, we successfully negotiated the first U.S.-backed public-private partnership in Djibouti, bringing government, USAID, and Dubai Port World together to address HIV/AIDS along the Djibouti-Ethiopia transport corridor.
 The agreement will build a 1,600-square foot community center to provide health care to 30,000 truckers and vulnerable people living along the corridor, as well as counseling, testing, education, and personnel.